p1kmr/Lets-Shop/README.md

 # LET'S SHOP

-Let's Shop is an e-commerce website.
+Implemented features of a e-commerce website.

 ## Features of Let's Shop